DuWeiQiang/Haptic/ReadMe.txt

 	state:
+		fix some small bugs: 1.
+1khz problem : 1ms counter related code(main.c in salve 1148-1151) cause the process frequency lower than 1KHz, move these codes to line 1148. bugs in main.c in slave 938 and 226 have been fixed.

 		modify algorithms into 3D

 		build a new project named HapticMixture.
 This new project used to solve 1khz compute frequency problem of bullet library